Identification

 Screening of vulnerability

 In September 2022, IPAS published a Vulnerability Assessment Pilot Programme Policy, setting out the nature and purpose of the vulnerability assessment.[3]
 Pursuant to the newly established Policy, and, in response to significant pressure on IPAS resources, the vulnerability assessment procedure was also altered substantially.
-Vulnerability Assessment questionnaires were provided to all individuals making an application for international protection.
-Questionnaires were made available to applicants in a number of languages, both at their accommodation centres and online via IPAS’ website.
-A referral form for service providers and third parties working with international protection applicants was also made available and could be completed by the service provider with the applicant’s consent.
+Vulnerability Assessment questionnaires are provided to all individuals making an application for international protection.
+Questionnaires are made available to applicants in a number of languages, both at their accommodation centres and online via IPAS’ website.
+A referral form for service providers and third parties working with international protection applicants was also made available and can be completed by the service provider with the applicant’s consent.
 Both documents contain a series of questions relating to the vulnerability indicators contained within the Reception Conditions Directive.

 The applicant, or service provider, is required to return the questionnaire to the IPAS Resident Welfare Team by email or post.
 Assessment Officers from the Resident Welfare Team review all returned questionnaires to determine the applicant’s vulnerability status.
 Whereby an assessment indicates that an applicant has one or more vulnerability the Assessment Officer may contact them to discuss their vulnerability further.
 In some cases, whereby an assessment indicates a high level of vulnerability, the Assessment Officer may also refer the person for further assessment with an IPAS Social Worker.[4]

-In the experience of the Irish Refugee Council, many applicants who have sought vulnerability assessments under the revised procedure have yet to be contacted by IPAS’ Resident Welfare Team, despite numerous applicants presenting with evident and significant vulnerability.
+Throughout 2023, in the experience of the Irish Refugee Council, many applicants who have sought vulnerability assessments under the revised procedure have yet to be contacted by IPAS’ Resident Welfare Team, despite numerous applicants presenting with evident and significant vulnerability.
 The Irish Refugee Council also remains concerned about the lack of information provided to applicants regarding the assessment.
 It has become apparent in our contact with clients that many individuals undergoing the vulnerability assessment are not aware of the purpose of the assessment, nor do they understand what the information acquired will be used for.
 In many cases, individuals undergoing vulnerability assessments have recently arrived in the State, often have limited English.
 The lack of available information is particularly troubling as applicants are not properly equipped to fully communicate their circumstances.

 Age assessment of unaccompanied children

-Section 14 IPA states that where it appears to an immigration officer or an officer of the IPO that a child under the age of 18 years, who has arrived at the frontiers of the State or has entered the State and is not accompanied by an adult who is taking responsibility for the care and protection of the child, the officer shall inform, as soon as practicable, the Child and Family Agency (Tusla) and thereafter the provisions of the Child Care Act 1991 apply.
+Section 14 IPA states that where it appears to an immigration officer or an officer of the IPO that a child who is seeking international protection is not accompanied by an adult, the officer shall inform, as soon as practicable, the Child and Family Agency (Tusla) and thereafter the provisions of the Child Care Act 1991 apply.

 • performed with full respect for the applicant’s dignity,